jouros/Hashivault/README.md

 ttl                                 96h
 ```

-Next I'll have to jump to `Kubernetes configuration for Vault` section for JWT Token creation before I can finish Vault kubereadonlyrole auth config here.
+Next I'll have to jump to `Kubernetes configuration for Vault` section for SA and JWT Token before I can finish Vault kubereadonlyrole auth config here.

 Now I got required values and I can continue Kubenetes auth config, disable_iss_validation="true" is recommended value: